MRtrix3/cmdline-tutorial/docs/paths.rst

 Imagine that within the current working directory, we have the files ``file1.txt``, ``file2.txt``, ``file3.txt``, ``info.txt``, ``image1.dat``, and ``image2.dat``.
-If we simply list the files (using the `ls`_ command), we would see:
+If we simply list the files (using the :ref:`ls <ls>` command), we would see:

 .. code-block:: console

   $ ls
   file1.txt   file2.txt   file3.txt
   image1.dat  image2.dat  info.txt

 If we only wanted to list the text files, we could use a wildcard, and specify that we are only interested in files that end with ``.txt``: